bprusinowski/plotteus/README.md

   | {
       chartType: "bubble" | "pie" | "treemap";
       valueScale?: {
-        // Useful for fixing the value scale domain to show evolution of values. maxValue?: number;
+        // Compares the maximum value set by the user to the sum of the values
+        // within a group.
+        maxValue?: number;
       };
       groups: Array<{